Ski Lapland Beyond the Artic Circle

 Cross country skiing in Lapland

-Lapland is a land of myth and legend and when you ski with us across the frozen landscape, where the reindeer roam freely, you will appreciate what we mean.
+Lapland is a land of myth and legend, and on this 'classic' style track skiing trip you will explore a frozen landscape, where the reindeer roam freely.
 Here in Finland beyond the Arctic Circle the snowy mountains are bathed in a wonderful light which gives the landscape an ethereal quality.
-We are based in the world famous cross country ski village of Äkäslompolo, where a total of 330 km (206 miles) of prepared trails are available. Äkäslompolo, which is often referred to as Ylläs, is Finland’s most comprehensive network of tracks offering endless alternatives for a day out with many of the trails taking us inside the Pallas-Ylläs National Park into pristine nature.
+We are based in the world famous cross-country ski village of Äkäslompolo, where a total of 330 km (206 miles) of prepared trails are available.
+Perfect for 'classic' style track skiing. Äkäslompolo, which is often referred to as Ylläs, is Finland’s most comprehensive network of tracks offering endless alternatives for a day out with many of the trails taking us inside the Pallas-Ylläs National Park into pristine nature.

 Highlights